 During an interview, Jennifer Lawrence voiced her opinion regarding the television show "Fashion Police" on E!.
 Jennifer thought it was "...showing these generations of young people to judge people based on all the wrong values and that it's OK to point at people and call them ugly or fat[.]"

-We are all just people doing the best we can with the tools we have.
+We're all doing the best we can with the tools we have available to us.
 We can't always do things the same way because we don't all have the same tools.

 I understand that it is my responsibility to instill in my children values and morals, but I believe that the media has a certain responsibility too.
 After all, I cannot compete with the plethora of junk television, movies, billboards, and the messages that advertisers are blasting all over the place.
 It's ridiculous to think that I can.
 All I can do is keep the lines of communication open and teach my kids by example.